[Frontend] TIL Frontend project - CSS Properties part 3

 flex-wrap

-property and automatically set the height to be auto to expand the container height to fit the wrapped item size.
+Thatās because the flex-wrap property allows to wrap the content in multiple lines.
+We removed the height property and automatically set the height to be auto to expand the container height to fit the wrapped item size.

-, the items in the container always try to shrink from displaying every element in one line.
+The initial value of flex-wrap is nowrap; if we donāt set the flex-wrap property to wrap, the items in the container always try to shrink from displaying every element in one line.

 justify-content